Coor as an investment

 An investment in Coor is an investment in a leading service company with stable growth, good profitability, healthy cash generation and a historically high dividend yield.

-The company’s services are in demand regardless of the economic climate.
-In a strong economy, the volume of FM services in the company’s existing contracts increases, but due to the significant savings potential which Coor offers its customers, the company also remains an important partner in times of slower economic growth.
+The company’s services are also in demand regardless of the economic climate.
+In a strong economy, the volume of FM services in the company’s existing contracts increases, but due to the significant savings potential which Coor offers its customers the company also remains an important partner in times of slower economic growth.
 Historically, periods of weaker economic growth have led to new outsourcing deals reaching the market.

 As Coor’s business is largely about delivering efficiencies, the company has a strong focus on efficiency improvements and cost savings.
 The combination of strong local management in customer contracts and increased use of synergies within the Group provides a good foundation for maintaining stable profitability.
 The company also has a relatively flexible cost base, as was shown during the pandemic.
 This means that fluctuations in sales normally have a limited impact on the operating margin.

 Due to its very limited need for capital expenditure and working capital, Coor’s cash conversion is strong, which means that a large portion of its operating profit is converted into cash flow.

 Available cash can be used for further acquisitions, repay- ment of debt or dividends.
 Any acquisitions are expected to be relatively minor, however, and net debt is below the company’s target.
 This means that Coor should be able to offer a high and stable dividend yield to its shareholders over time.
 The objective of the Board and management is not to accumulate cash in the company but to return any surplus to the shareholders.